timdolenko/ci-introduction/README.md

 Please add `.ruby-version` file to the root with the following contents: `2.7.2`

 `gem install bundler` and `bundle install` are needed to install [Bundler](https://bundler.io/), that's needed to manage ruby dependencies (kind of like SPM) and install all the gems (kind of like packages) that include fastlane.
 We will define the `Gemfile` later.
-But esentially all this installs `fastlane`.
+But essentially all this installs `fastlane`.

 `actions/cache@v2` - we want to cache SPM modules to not refetch them again and again.